operio-dev/operio-whitepaper/docs/02_market_problem.md

 Our addressable market spans three distinct tiers, but the real opportunity lies in the multiplier effects that AGI-native systems enable:

 **Total Addressable Market (TAM): $78.4B** - Global ERP market with cloud segments expanding at 13.6% annually.
 However, this figure dramatically understates the true opportunity.
-AGI-native ERP doesn't just replace existing functionality—it enables entirely new categories of business value that current market sizing cannot capture.
+AGI-native ERP doesn't just replace existing functionality.
+It enables entirely new categories of business value that current market sizing cannot capture.

 **Serviceable Addressable Market (SAM): $23.1B** - Mid-market companies (100-2,500 employees) seeking AI-native solutions.
 These organizations are trapped in a particularly painful position: too sophisticated for simple business software, yet lacking the resources for extensive custom development that enterprise-scale organizations can afford.

 **Serviceable Obtainable Market (SOM): $2.3B** - Early adopters in technology, manufacturing, and services frustrated with current limitations.
-These companies understand that their ERP system is no longer just an operational tool—it's become their competitive moat or their competitive anchor.
+These companies understand that their ERP system is no longer just an operational tool but it's become their competitive moat or their competitive anchor.

 The most revealing statistic: AI-integrated ERP solutions represent less than 5% of the current market, indicating massive greenfield opportunity for native AGI solutions.
-We're not fighting for market share—we're creating an entirely new market category.
+We're not fighting for market share.
+We're creating an entirely new market category.

 ### The Legacy System Paralysis: A Generational Trap

 Enterprise organizations face a critical infrastructure crisis that threatens their competitive viability in ways that traditional IT assessments fail to capture.
 A staggering 78% of enterprises still operate ERP systems over 10 years old, with many mission-critical systems running on platforms from the 1990s including DOS, UNIX, and AS/400 architectures.

-These aren't just old systems—they're cognitive barriers.
+These aren't just old systems!
+They're cognitive barriers.
 Every interaction with legacy ERP requires human intelligence to translate between natural business thinking and the rigid data structures these systems demand.
 Your financial controller doesn't think in chart of account codes, your sales director doesn't conceptualize opportunities as database records, and your operations manager doesn't plan in Gantt charts.
 Yet every day, these professionals burn cognitive cycles translating their insights into formats that decades-old software can process.

 The replacement cycle problem is severe: companies typically wait 15-20 years between ERP overhauls, a timeline completely misaligned with the rapid pace of AGI advancement.
 This creates a compounding disadvantage where organizations become increasingly disconnected from modern business intelligence capabilities.

-But the real crisis isn't the age of these systems—it's their fundamental incompatibility with AGI-era business operations.
+But the real crisis isn't the age of these systems.
+It's their fundamental incompatibility with AGI-era business operations.
 You cannot retrofit human-level reasoning onto database architectures designed for batch processing.
 You cannot add autonomous decision-making to systems that require human approval for every transaction.
 You cannot achieve real-time business intelligence from systems that were architected for monthly reporting cycles.

 ### Implementation & Adoption Crisis: The Organizational Trauma